MindeKing/TipsModAutoLang/README.md

 </div>
 <!-- MANPAGE: END EXCLUDED SECTION -->

-*MindeKing's "Tips" Mod Auto-Lang Tool* is a batch script designed to simplify and streamline file creation in tip packs for Darkhax-Minecraft's "Tips" mod for Minecraft.
+*MindeKing's "Tips" Mod Auto-Lang Tool* is a batch script designed to simplify and streamline file creation in tip resource packs for Darkhax-Minecraft's "Tips" mod for Minecraft.

 It was made specifically with "Tips-fabric-1.21.1-21.1.2" as a reference, but I have no reason to believe it shouldn't work for other versions of the mod since this script is so simple in its opperation.